 Discrimination and Harassment Office

-The Discrimination and Harassment Office (DISCHO) is mandated to help staff and students report and resolve issues of discrimination, harassment and sexual assault.
-DISCHO is also able to provide legal counsel and help with preparation for formal and informal hearings or court appearances.
-Please report any instances of harassment, intimidation or discrimination to the DISCHO office.
-The team is able to assist with referral to appropriate investigation procedures (on alleged transgressions).
+The Discrimination and Harassment Office (DISCHO) helps staff and students report and resolve issues of discrimination, harassment and sexual assault.
+Please report incidents to the DISCHO office.
+The team is able to assist with advice about the correct investigation procedures.

-The majority of sexual assaults are perpetrated by people we know.
+The majority of sexual assaults are committed by people we know.
 Sexual assault is a crime and should ideally be reported to the police.

 If you are sexually assaulted, get yourself to a safe space and speak to somebody that you trust.
 You are able to request a female Campus Protection Service (CPS) officer to assist.
 It is very important that you seek medical attention, so that you can get prophylactic treatment for HIV/AIDS and any other necessary medical assistance.